-He will work to improve education by reducing class size, making counseling more available, and by involving classroom
+He will work to improve education by reducing class size, making counseling more available, and by involving classroom teachers in the decision process.

 A long time resident of Washington, an active Machinist's Union member, and participant in the political process, Carl and his wife Wilda Luttermoser care about our state and environment.
 He asks your support toward building a better community for all.